 Widely recognised as a haven for up and coming professional drivers, the single-make series brings with it undeniable thrills and spills at almost every turn.

-The Porsche Sprint Challenge GB is the latest championship to be added to the Porsche Motorsport GB pyramid, sitting between the Porsche Classic Boxster Cup and Porsche Carrera Cup GB.
+The Cayman Islands Porsche Sprint Challenge GB is the latest championship to be added to the Porsche Motorsport GB pyramid, sitting between the Porsche Classic Boxster Cup and Porsche Carrera Cup GB.

 Accommodating both amateur and professional drivers alike, the championship will operate a two-category structure: Pro and Am.
-While both will feature on the same grid, each category will operate with its own points structure and championship table, like Porsche Carrera Cup GB.
+Both will feature on the same grid, each category will operate with its own points structure and championship table, like Porsche Carrera Cup GB.

-For its inaugural season, the Porsche Sprint Challenge GB boasts a calendar that blends both the upper and lower levels of Porsche’s Motorsport pyramid, ensuring that maximum commercial exposure is guaranteed.
+For its sophomore season, the Porsche Sprint Challenge GB boasts a calendar that blends both the upper and lower levels of Porsche’s Motorsport pyramid, ensuring that maximum commercial exposure is guaranteed with appearances on both the British GT Championship and Kwik Fit British Touring Car Championship support packages confirmed.

 Providing a natural progression for drivers who would have recently discarded their ‘novice’ plates, the Ginetta G40 Cup is a popular championship upon which to compete in.